-761 5.3.7 Backdoor Creation via Compromised Update Server
+5.3.7 Backdoor Creation via Compromised Update Server

-- The following scenario was simulated to test the architecture's defense against compromised updateservers. - An update server that services an enterprise machine is compromised and provides an update to the - 766 enterprise machine that contains a backdoor.
-The update contains a vulnerable version of vsftpd, - allowing a malicious actor root access into the machine updated by the compromised server.
-The build is - 768 expected to mitigate the impact of a compromised update server.
+The following scenario was simulated to test the architecture's defense against compromised update servers.

+An update server that services an enterprise machine is compromised and provides an update to the enterprise machine that contains a backdoor.
+The update contains a vulnerable version of vsftpd, allowing a malicious actor root access into the machine updated by the compromised server.
+The build is expected to mitigate the impact of a compromised update server.

-- The build provides several layers of defense against this use case.
-The Integrity Monitoring capability is - used to baseline the integrity of both files and programs, as an intrusion via compromised update servercan potentially affect both.
-This aids in early detection and recovery. - The Backups capability is used to back up the file system, to preemptively mitigate the damage done bythe intrusion. - The Blacklisting capability is used to blacklist the compromised update server, to prevent use of theupdate server by other machines.
+The build provides several layers of defense against this use case.
+The integrity monitoring capability is used to baseline the integrity of both files and programs, as an intrusion via compromised update server can potentially affect both.
+This aids in early detection and recovery.

+The backups capability is used to back up the file system, to preemptively mitigate the damage done by the intrusion.

+The denylisting capability is used to denylist the compromised update server, to prevent use of the update server by other machines.

-- To prevent updates through Blacklisting, organizations should either use their blacklisting capability as a transparent proxy or ensure that the update mechanism uses the proxy: the process for configuring this - transparent proxy or ensure that the update mechanism uses the proxy; the process for configuring this will differ between update mechanisms.
-The Blacklisting and Network Protection capabilities are - respecially important in the event of a breach, as these two can help prevent the spread of the intrusion.
+To prevent updates through denylisting, organizations should either use their denylisting capability as a transparent proxy or ensure that the update mechanism uses the proxy; the process for configuring this will differ between update mechanisms.
+The denylisting and network protection capabilities are especially important in the event of a breach, as these two can help prevent the spread of the intrusion.

-782 5.3.8 New Employee
+5.3.8 New Employee

-The following scenario was simulated to test the architecture's identification capabilities with respect tomachines and vulnerabilities.
+The following scenario was simulated to test the architecture's identification capabilities with respect to machines and vulnerabilities.

-A new employee joins the organization and connects his or her machine to the network.
-The machine, expected to be able to identify the machine and its noncompliance with organizational maintenancepolicy.
+A new employee joins the organization and connects their machine to the network.
+The machine, however, is not up-to-date on its patches and poses a security risk to the organization.
+The build is expected to be able to identify the machine and its noncompliance with organizational maintenance policy.